idiap/fullgrad-saliency/README.md

 ```

-We also introduce a simpler variant called Simple FullGrad which skips bias parameter computations which results in a simpler interface, but no related completeness property or decomposition.
+We also introduce a simpler variant called `SimpleFullGrad` which skips bias parameter computations which results in a simpler interface, but no related completeness property or decomposition.

 ```python
 from saliency.simple_fullgrad import SimpleFullGrad